josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 Ideally, you should source code snippets [from working sample code](#from-code-samples), though there are times when an inline snippet is necessary.

-For terminal input and output, place the content between `<code-example>` tags and set the language attribute to `sh` as in this example:
+For terminal input and output, place the content between `code-example` elements and set the language attribute to `sh` as in this example:

 <code-example format="shell" language="shell">